 - They develop due to accumulated dirt, sebum and bacteria within pores

-- Acne pustules appear as inflamed, red and painful skin surrounding white or yellow pus-filled centers.
+- Acne pustules present as inflamed and painful bumps with white or yellow pus-filled centers

 What Are Acne Pustules?

 Acne can cause a range of lesions to develop and identifying the lesion is based on type as well as severity: mild, moderate or severe.
 Of note is that acne is graded not only on the type of lesion but the lesion count.
 Therefore, while comedones are less obtrusive and do not cause discomfort, they can still be classified as moderate or severe.

 Noninflammatory acne refers to pimples, whiteheads and blackheads.
 Pimples are small lesions that typically heal quickly, while whiteheads (closed comedones) and blackheads (open comedones) are a result of sebum (oil), dirt, debris and dead skin cells that accumulate to block pores.

 Cutibacterium acnes bacteria is naturally present within follicles but when trapped, will proliferate and cause noninflammatory acne to degrade to inflammatory acne.
 When the immune system automatically responds by sending antibodies to fight this bacteria, depending on the severity of infection, small to large pus-filled bumps form.